-11. REDEEMABLE PREFERRED SHARES
+10. PREFERRED SHARES

-The Company has the following authorized redeemable preferred shares:
+The Company has the following authorized preferred shares:

 - An unlimited number of non-voting, Class A preferred shares, redeemable at the option of the Company and retractable at the option of the holder.
-A shareholder calls for redemption of shares held by such shareholder by giving, in writing, notice to the Company which then has up to twelve months to redeem the shares at \$10.00 per share. - The Company is not obligated to redeem or repurchase any shares when doing so will cause the Company not to qualify under the Income Tax Act criteria to be a "Mortgage Investment Corporation" or if doing so will cause significant financial harm to the remaining shareholders. - If the shareholder requests redemption within the first three years of issuance, a redemption penalty will apply as follows:
+A shareholder calls for redemption of shares held by such shareholder by giving, in writing, notice to the Company which then has up to twelve months to redeem the shares at \$10.00 per share.
+The Company may, but is not required to, redeem shares pro rata from the holders of the Class A preferred shares of the Company. - The Company is not obligated to redeem or repurchase any shares when doing so will cause the Company not to qualify under the Income Tax Act criteria to be a "Mortgage Investment Corporation" or if doing so will cause significant financial harm to the remaining shareholders. - If the shareholder requests redemption within the first three years of issuance, a redemption penalty will apply as follows:

-Within 1 year of purchase: 3%Within 2 years of purchase: 2%Within 3 years of purchase: 1%
+Within 1 year of purchase: 3%

+Within 2 years of purchase: 2%

+Within 3 years of purchase: 1%